Jane Pintucan, Centre Manager/ Piwakawaka Head Teacher

 My teaching philosophy is driven by what I believe the world needs today – us helping raise children who are empowered, kind, compassionate, and inclusive.
 Each child has unique interests, personality, cultural background, developmental stage and, therefore, needs.
 I believe that celebrating diversity and acknowledging each child’s cultural background will help children develop a positive perception of their own culture and will help them develop their identity and be respectful and accepting of others’.
 It is important to me that all children and their respective families feel welcome and accepted – that each child is given equitable opportunities for learning, growth and development.
 I also believe that children have the right to have their specific needs met in a loving and respectful manner.
 I am committed to advocating for their rights through effective implementation of Te Whāriki in my day-to-day practice and pedagogy.
 In the spirit of aroha, whanaungatanga and manaakitanga, I seek to form genuine relationships based on trust and respect – with the children, with their whānau, and with my colleagues.

-Hannah Elliott, Nest Head Teacher
+Hannah Elliott, Nest Head Teacher (currently on leave)

 I feel that respectful practice is paramount in order to build relationships with children and their whanau.
 I believe it is these relationships that build the foundation for authentic, child-led learning and I feel it is an honour for us as teachers to be a part of this journey.
 I believe that each person, be it a child, mother, teacher, team mate or student, brings with them a wealth of knowledge, and by making the effort to communicate and build relationships with others, we are all able to learn and grow together collaboratively.